aleda145/sectraprov/readme.md

 but b has no value

-Requirements do not specificy what should happen.
+Requirements do not specify what should happen.

 This results in a key error.